Welcome to our best 8 person tent review!

 - Expandable carry bag makes packing easier

 This tent Coleman 8 person comes in a dome style and is an ideal low-budget option for small families or groups of friends who are new to camping.
 Even if it’s not a pop-up or instant tent, the setup with color-coded poles is simple to figure out.
 The carry bag is expandable so you’ll avoid fighting with it to squeeze the tent back inside when you’re heading home.

-You can fit three queen-size air mattresses inside the tent, which gives you enough room for 6 people to sleep.
-There are no room dividers for extra privacy.
+You can fit 3 queen-sized air mattresses inside the tent, which gives you enough room for 6 people to sleep.
+There are no detachable room dividers for extra privacy.

 The Montana 8 person tent comes with Coleman’s smart hinge door that has a pole inside the frame to close it behind you.
 This keeps your tent bug-free when you have kids running around who don’t always remember to close the doors.

 This Coleman 8-person instant tent is the right alternative for those who don’t have a minute to spare.
-It’s ideal for single parents who don’t have two sets of hands for putting together a tent, or if you make lots of short trips throughout the summer.
+It’s an ideal choice for single parents who don’t have two sets of hands for putting together a tent, or if you make lots of short camping trips throughout the summer.

 The setup of this Coleman 8-person tent is among the fastest on the market.
 The poles are pre-attached, so you only have to clip them into place and secure the tent into the ground, and you’re good to go.